trans-ai/trans-ai.github.io/index.md

 layout: default
 ---

-We are a group  focusing  on trans-disciplinary   Artificial Intelligence (AI) research where the novelty comes from transforming the domain.
+We are a group  focusing  on trans-disciplinary   Artificial Intelligence (AI) research.
+Our group’s research encircles methodologies and applications of artificial intelligence; particularly in areas of Bayesian deep learning, climate extremes, geoscientific models, and mineral exploration.
+Our focus is in developing innovative machine learning methods inspired by technologies that include transfer learning, modular knowledge development, and multi-task learning.
+Our key strength is in the development of novel deep learning software frameworks with focus on uncertainty quantification in decision making.
+This year, we are moving into the area of vaccine testing research using deep learning methods.